sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 ## Explanation

 If no relevant annotations are present, the `unevaluatedItems` subschema must be applied to all locations in the array.
 If a boolean true value is present from any of the relevant annotations, `unevaluatedItems` is ignored.
 Otherwise, the subschema must be applied to any index greater than the largest annotation value for `prefixItems`, which does not appear in any annotation value for `contains`.

-- The value of `unevaluatedItems` must be a valid JSON Schema.
-- If this keyword is applied to any instance element, it produces an annotation value of `true`.

 ## Examples